noorfinances-eng/noorchain-core/docs/Phase4C_01_Testnet_Addresses_and_Keys_Plan_1.1.md

-**NOORCHAIN — Phase 4C
+NOORCHAIN — Phase 4C

-Testnet 1.0 — Addresses & Keys Plan**
+Testnet 1.0 — Addresses & Keys Plan
 Version 1.1 — Architecture Only (No Code)

-🔧 1.
-Purpose of This Document
+1. Purpose of This Document

-This document defines:

-the address strategy for Testnet 1.0
+This document defines the complete address and key strategy for NOORCHAIN Testnet 1.0.

-the five required bech32 addresses (foundation, dev, stimulus, presale, PoSS Reserve)
+It specifies:

+the five mandatory genesis wallets

+the bech32 and EVM address formats

 the validator keys

-the genesis account format
+the genesis account models

-the rules for address generation
+the rules for deterministic key generation

-the mapping to Cosmos/EVM formats
+the mapping between Cosmos and Ethermint formats

-This is the first step before creating the real genesis in Phase 4C_02.
+This specification is required before creating the real genesis during Phase 4C_02.

-🧩 2.
-Address Format Requirements
+2. Address Format Requirements

-NOORCHAIN uses:

-Bech32 Prefixes

-As defined in Phase 2:
+NOORCHAIN uses the following Bech32 prefixes (defined in Phase 2):

-Account prefix: noor1...
+Account prefix: noor1…

-Validator operator: noorvaloper1...
+Validator operator: noorvaloper1…

-Consensus key: noorvalcons1...
+Validator consensus: noorvalcons1…

-Public keys: noorpub1...
+Public keys: noorpub1…

-EVM Address Mapping

-Ethermint creates a dual-address model:

-Native format (bech32)
+Dual Address Model (Ethermint)

+Every NOORCHAIN account has:

+a native Cosmos Bech32 address

-EVM-compatible address (0x…)
+an EVM-compatible hexadecimal address (0x…)

-Every account used in Testnet must support:
+Every account used in Testnet must provide:

-Cosmos bech32 address
+bech32 address

 EVM hex address

-Public key
+public key

-Private key
+private key

+This dual format is required for full RPC/EVM compatibility.

-🏛️ 3.
-Required Genesis Wallets
+3. Required Genesis Wallets (5-Wallet Model)

-Testnet 1.0 requires exactly 5 real wallets, consistent with the official NOORCHAIN Genesis Economics (5/5/5/5/80).
+Testnet 1.0 requires exactly five real wallets, in accordance with the official NOORCHAIN Genesis Economic Model (5% / 5% / 5% / 5% / 80%).

-1️⃣ Foundation Address (5%)
+1. Foundation Address — 5%

-Holds funds for chain infrastructure and public transparency.
+Used for public infrastructure, transparency, documentation and operations.

-2️⃣ Dev / Sàrl Address (5%)
+2. Dev / Sàrl Address — 5%

-Used for internal development operations.
+Used for development, tooling, integrations and internal operations.

-3️⃣ PoSS Stimulus Address (5%)
+3. PoSS Stimulus Address — 5%

-Funds early PoSS incentives.
+Used for early PoSS incentives during testing phases.

-4️⃣ Presale Optional Address (5%)
+4. Presale Optional Address — 5%

-Reserved for future private investors (timelocked in mainnet).
+Reserved for private investors, with vesting in Mainnet 1.0.

-5️⃣ PoSS Reserve (80%)
+5. PoSS Reserve Address — 80%

-Main PoSS reward distribution supply.

-🔥 VERY IMPORTANT

-These 5 addresses MUST be:
+The primary supply holder for PoSS rewards.
+This address must appear in:

+x/noorsignal params

+genesis.json balances

+bank module total supply

+Mandatory Requirements

+Each of the 5 wallets must:

-valid bech32
+be a valid bech32 account

-valid hex (Ethermint)
+have a valid EVM hex address

-indexable by EVM module

-stored in genesis as BaseAccounts
+be stored as a BaseAccount in genesis

-funded with full NUR distribution
+be funded with the correct NUR allocation

+be referenced by PoSS parameters

+be deterministic between exports

-These 5 addresses will appear in:
+These five addresses appear in:

 genesis.json → auth.accounts